FasterXML/jackson/README.md

 and add support for datatypes of various commonly used Java libraries, by adding serializers and deserializers so that Jackson `databind` package (`ObjectMapper` / `ObjectReader` / `ObjectWriter`) can read and write these types.

+Datatype modules directly maintained by Jackson team are:

 * [Guava](../../../jackson-datatype-guava): support for many of [Guava](http://code.google.com/p/guava-libraries/) datatypes.
 * [Hibernate](../../../jackson-datatype-hibernate): support for Hibernate features (lazy-loading, proxies)
 * [HPPC](../../../jackson-datatype-hppc): support for [High-Performance Primitive Containers](http://labs.carrotsearch.com/hppc.html) containers